An Iconic Saga

 Terence Riley and Philip Johnson in 1992, unidentified photographer

 As an architect and curator, Miami-based Terence Riley played a pivotal role in the renovation and expansion of MoMA (New York), the Miami Art Museum, and the Museum of Art, Design and the Environment (Murcia, Spain), as well as playing a key role in reinvigorating the Modern movement during his time at MoMA.
 He is a founding partner of K/R (Keenen/Riley), an architectural studio known for its work for art museums, galleries, artists, and collectors.
-Terence will be a keynote speaker at our upcoming Fifth International Iconic Houses Conference in New Canaan 15-18 May.
+Terence was a keynote speaker at our Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
+His lecture can be watched in the (below) link.

 You once said that when you left college in the 1980s, to say that you were interested in the Modern movement was almost like admitting to being a sex offender.
 You then went on to play a prominent role in its critical re-evaluation at MoMA.